apache/airflow/docs/monitoring/logging-tasks.rst

 directory.

 .. note::
-    For more information on setting the configuration, see :doc:`set-config`
+    For more information on setting the configuration, see :doc:`/howto/set-config`

 The following convention is followed while naming logs: ``{dag_id}/{task_id}/{execution_date}/{try_number}.log``